 MARYLAND TRADITIONS' ACHIEVEMENT IN LIVING TRADITIONS AND ARTS (ALTA) AWARD

-n early 2012, The Hagerstown Town and Country Almanack was contacted by Dr. Michelle L. Stefano, Program Coordinator for Maryland Traditions, Maryland State Arts Council and Folklorist-in Residence, Department of American Studies at The University of Maryland Baltimore County (UMBC).
+In early 2012, The Hagerstown Town and Country Almanack was contacted by Dr. Michelle L. Stefano, Program Coordinator for Maryland Traditions, Maryland State Arts Council and Folklorist-in Residence, Department of American Studies at The University of Maryland Baltimore County (UMBC).
 Dr. Stefano, along with associate, Phillip Gordon, provided us with a brief outline of the program, its mission and focus:

 After visiting The Almanack’s website, Dr. Stefano became fascinated with its rich history and its contribution to local folklife in Maryland.
-She expressed an interest in learning more about how its astronomical calculation, weather predictions, and content have been developed over the years.
+She expressed an interest in how its astronomical calculation, weather predictions, and content have been developed over the years.
 She also expressed an interest in nominating us for their annual award that recognizes achievement in maintaining living traditions.

 ACHIEVEMENT IN LIVING TRADITIONS AND ARTS (ALTA) AWARD

 The Achievement in Living Traditions and Arts (ALTA) Award was established by Maryland Traditions in 2007 to recognize outstanding stewardship of Maryland’s living traditions.
 The award is named in honor of folklorist and community leader Dr. Alta Schrock (1911-2001).
 Dr. Schrock, a native of Garrett County, Maryland, taught biology at Frostburg State University and also founded publications, events and lasting institutions designed to share and safeguard her region’s traditional art forms.
 Her achievements in cultural conservation include the creation of The Spruce Forest Artisan Village, Penn Alps, the Journal of the Alleghenies and the Springs Festival.